kill-the-mutants/kill-the-mutants-frontend/docker/README.md

 ## Structure

-The Tests.java file that will be used in the container is added in the temporary directory 'tmp'.
+The Tests.java file that will be used in the container is added to the temporary directory 'tmp'.
+After a successful run, it is deleted.
 Here is a look at the file structure:

 ```
 docker